Language Bottleneck Models for Qualitative Knowledge State Modeling: Language Bottleneck Models

-\textbf{Observation 2: Given a good summary, capable LLMs can decode with high fidelity.} Figure~\ref{fig:p0b} evaluates the performance of different decoder models when given access to the ground truth summary of the student’s latent knowledge state (an example of a ground-truth summary is shown in Figure~\ref{fig:p0a}).
-Stronger models like GPT-4o achieve nearly perfect accuracy ($98\%$), indicating that the bottleneck representation is indeed sufficient to drive effective downstream prediction—provided it encodes the right information.
+\textbf{Observation 1: Given a good knowledge state summary, strong LLMs can decode with high fidelity.} To test this in an idealized setting, we used a Synthetic dataset where each student's knowledge state and their resulting answers to questions are programmatically generated.
+Figure~\ref{fig:p0b} evaluates the performance of different decoder models when given direct access to this perfect, "ground-truth" summary of the student's latent knowledge (example knowledge state and summaries are shown in Figure~\ref{app:fig:p0a} in the Appendix, and full dataset details are in \S\ref{sec:experiments}).
+Stronger models like GPT-4o achieve nearly perfect accuracy ($98\%$), indicating that the bottleneck representation is indeed sufficient to drive effective downstream prediction for closed-form questions—provided it captures the right information.

-Together, these observations motivate the inverse formulation: while generating summaries from raw interactions is hard, once obtained, these summaries are powerful inputs for reasoning and prediction.
-This validates our approach of learning encoders that optimize predictive utility via interpretable, compressed natural language representations.
+\textbf{Observation 2: Summarizing knowledge states from raw interactions is non-trivial.} Standard LLM summarization approaches can capture high-level skill mastery but often fail to identify crucial latent patterns like student misconceptions (see an example comparison on our Synthetic dataset Figure~\ref{app:fig:p0a} in the Appendix).

+Together, these observations suggest that the key challenge lies in learning an encoder that produces faithful summaries, rather than in the decoding step itself.